Rishi-k-s/webdev-Bootcamp/readme.md

 ## Connect with Me

 I'd love to connect with fellow developers, enthusiasts, or anyone interested in web development.
-Feel free to reach out to me through [LinkedIn](https://www.linkedin.com/in/yourusername) or [Twitter](https://twitter.com/yourusername).
+Feel free to reach out to me through [LinkedIn](https://www.linkedin.com/in/rishi-krishna-s-137972233/)

-## Acknowledgments
+## License

-I want to express my
+This repository is licensed under the [MIT License](LICENSE).
+Feel free to use any code or inspiration for your projects.

+Happy coding!